nvsr07/yucca-light/README.md

 ### Configure (how to enable autoconfiguration from Yucca Platform)
 All configurations are set in a file outside the war  (see [Properties]( PROPERTIES.md))

-At the startup, Yucca-light automatically download all the stream configurations related to the tenant configured, from the platform yucca.
+At the startup, Yucca-Light automatically download all the stream configurations related to the tenant configured, from the platform yucca.

 Only streams persisted are retreives from Yucca.
-Streams without associated dataset are not managed from yucca-light
+Streams without associated dataset are not managed from Yucca-Light

 ### Run standalone (using Tomcat embedded)
 1. Check if the environment variable **JAVA_HOME** is properly set with the **jdk 1.7.x**